ballerina-platform/ballerina-dev-website/learn/guides/observing-ballerina-programs/observing-your-application-with-prometheus-grafana-jaeger-and-elastic-the-stack.md

     $ docker run -d -p 13133:13133 -p 16686:16686 -p 55680:55680 jaegertracing/opentelemetry-all-in-one
     ```

-2. Go to <http://localhost:16686> and load the web UI of the Jaeger to make sure it is functioning properly.
+2. Go to <http://localhost:16686> and load the web UI of Jaeger to make sure it is functioning properly.

     The image below is the sample tracing information you can see in Jaeger.